 Creating a GAPs plan for your farm consists of three stages:

-The Center is available to help you with each of these stages.
-Email Ginger Nickerson to ask questions or to set up a time to meet.
+Extension staff are available to help you with each of these stages.
+Email Hans Estrin to ask questions or to set up a time to meet.

-UVM Extension has developed materials to help growers who are not intending on becoming GAP certified develop a an on-farm food safety plan.
-Such a plan will still give growers the benefits of a document explaining their practices to share with customers without having to go through a GAPs Audit.
-You should use these materials if you direct market your produce and none of your buyers are currently requiring GAPs certification.
+UVM Extension has developed two approaches to help growers who are not intending to become GAPs-certified develop a an on-farm food safety plan.
+The first is available to any grower, with the materials compiled into a Practical Produce Safety Manual.
+VVBGA members have the additional option of considering the CAPS program.
+Either plan will still give growers the benefits of a document explaining their practices to share with customers without having to go through a GAPs Audit.
+You can use these materials if you direct market your produce and none of your buyers are currently requiring GAPs certification.

 With the increased national attention on food safety, and buyers' insurers' concerns about liability, we expect that more and more buyers will be asking growers about their food safety plans.
 For example, although currently there are no Federal rules that require farms that direct market to schools to be GAP certified, some school districts and hospitals are considering asking growers for either a GAPs Audit or a food safety plan.
 For this reason, we are encouraging all Vermont produce growers to develop some type of food safety plan, even if you do not sell to a buyer who is requiring GAPs certification.
 Even if you only direct market your produce, having a food safety plan and following good hygiene and sanitation practices can benefit your operation in a number of ways: